-Note: OnWeb Web-to-Host uses some of the same files as Rumba.
-If you also have OnWeb Web-to-Host installed on your computer, the Rumba directory will not be removed and should not be manually deleted.

-Note: If you have other Micro Focus products installed on your computer, RSS Client files are not removed during the uninstall process.
+- OnWeb Web-to-Host uses some of the same files as Rumba.
+If you also have OnWeb Web-to-Host installed on your computer, the Rumba directory is not removed and should not be deleted - If you have other Micro Focus products installed on your computer, RSS Client files are not removed during the uninstall process.
 Removing them could cause another Micro Focus product to stop functioning.